pydata/pydata-sphinx-theme/docs/user_guide/announcements.rst

             "preferred": true
         }

+    The comparison runs in the browser when the page loads.
+Updating the switcher ``.json`` can therefore update warning banners on documentation that has already been built.

-    If the active version compares less than the preferred version, the announcement will inform the user that they are viewing an older version of the documentation and provide a link to the preferred version.
-If the version compares greater than the preferred version (or if the version match contains the strings `"dev"`, `"rc"` or `"pre"`), the announcement will say they are viewing an unstable development version instead.
+    If the active ``release`` compares less than the preferred version, the announcement will inform the user that they are viewing an older version of the documentation and provide a link to the preferred version.
+If the release compares greater than the preferred version (or if the release contains the strings ``"dev"``, ``"rc"`` or ``"pre"``), the announcement will say they are viewing an unstable development version instead.

 Stick banners to the top of the viewport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^